COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Genetic tests may be done to:
+A genetic test may be done to:

-At-home genetic tests about ancestry can also help you learn more about your family history and ethnicity.
+A test about ancestry can also help you learn more about your family history and ethnicity.

 Your doctor may suggest that you see a genetic counselor.
-This type of counseling can help you think through the decisions.
+This type of counseling can help you think through your decisions.
 It is guidance given by a health professional (genetic counselor or medical geneticist) who is trained to help people understand their options for genetic testing and their risks of getting a disease or of having a child with the disease.